This post may contain affiliate links. Please see our full Disclosure Policy for details.

 - 6 Tablespoons unsalted butter

-- 1 Tablespoon minced herbs (I used fresh thyme, rosemary, and oregano)
+- 1 Tablespoon minced herbs thyme, rosemary, oregano

 - 1 teaspoon kosher salt